Epic Leadership Course FAQs

 For full course description, visit the course information page.

-A: Sure, the Course is open to the public.
+A: The Course is open to the public.
 It was designed for any person or organization working for the public good.

-Q: What about men who are interested but not yet in leadership positions?
+Q: What about folks who are interested but not yet in leadership positions?

 A: Absolutely.
 The Course is designed to encourage engagement by providing a defined development track for emerging contributors to the organization and the community.